 More than 72 gene-based therapies are available already, a fivefold increase from the 13 available in 2006, according to the Personalized Medicine Coalition, an industry advocacy group based in Washington.

-Among these drugs are Zelboraf, from Basel, Switzerland- based Roche, the world’s biggest maker of cancer drugs, and Xalkori, from New York-based Pfizer (PFE), approved to treat a rare form of lung cancer.
+Among these drugs are Zelboraf, from Basel, Switzerland- based Roche, the world’s biggest maker of cancer drugs, and Xalkori, from New York-based Pfizer (PFE:US), approved to treat a rare form of lung cancer.

 “With this study, we’re one giant step closer to understanding the genetic origins of the four major subtypes of breast cancer,” Matthew Ellis, a lead author of the study and oncology professor at Washington University School of Medicine in St. Louis, said in a statement.
 “Now, we can investigate which drugs work best for patients based on the genetic profiles of their tumors.”

 Therapies already exist that target some of these genetic markers.
 Roche’s Herceptin is aimed at patients whose tumors have the HER2 abnormality.
 An estimated 226,870 women will be diagnosed with breast cancer this year, and 39,510 women will die from the disease, according to the National Cancer Institute.

 The breast cancer study, funded by the National Cancer Institute and the National Human Genome Research Institute, is the fifth report released by the Cancer Genome Atlas project.

 To contact the reporter on this story: Ryan Flinn in San Francisco at firstname.lastname@example.org

 To contact the editor responsible for this story: Reg Gale at email@example.com